Pokémon 4Ever

-Pokémon 4Ever – Celebi: Voice of the Forest is a 2001 Japanese anime film directed by Kunihiko Yuyama and based on the television series Pokémon.
+Pokémon 4Ever is a 2001 Japanese anime film directed by Kunihiko Yuyama and based on the television series Pokémon.
 The fourth official Pokémon film, it was released in Japan on July 7, 2001.
 The film was directed in Japan by Kunihiko Yuyama and written by Hideki Sonoda.
 It stars the regular television cast of Rica Matsumoto, Ikue Ōtani, Mayumi Iizuka, Yūji Ueda, Megumi Hayashibara and Shin-ichiro Miki.
 The events of the film take place during Pokémon: Johto League Champions.

-The English adaption of the film was released on October 11, 2002, in the United States, produced by 4Kids Entertainment and distributed by then-Disney subsidiary Miramax Films, which would take over from Warner Bros. starting with this film.
+The English adaptation of the film was released on October 11, 2002, in the United States, produced by 4Kids Entertainment and distributed by then-Disney subsidiary Miramax Films, which would take over from Warner Bros. starting with this film.
 The English dub was directed by Jim Malone, and written by Norman J. Grossfeld.
-The English adaption stars the regular television cast: Veronica Taylor, Eric Stuart, Rachael Lillis and Maddie Blaustein.
+The English adaptation stars the regular television cast: Veronica Taylor, Eric Stuart, Rachael Lillis and Maddie Blaustein.